You’ve got questions. We have answers. Click for 5 common queries about how visitor management systems help companies become safer and more...

 Given the advantages and the popularity of text messages, it is important that, when choosing a digital visitor management system, text messaging capabilities are part of the criteria you consider.
 Systems that have the ability to contact hosts via text message will have an obvious advantage over those that don’t.

-Since digital visitor management systems allow each employee to set their own reception notification preferences, phone calls and email may very well be some employees’ contact methods of choice.
+Since digital visitor management systems allow each employee to set their own reception notification preferences, phone calls, email, and instant messaging services may very well be some employees’ contact methods of choice.
 While they are not realistic communication choices for every employee, there is a reason the best of these systems let employees choose their own preferences.
 Only having one contact method – email, phone, or text – is bound to fall completely flat for some segment of your employee population.

 Let’s look at the pros and cons of phone and email as a method for informing hosts of a visitor’s arrival.
 This is important as you consider systems, because some systems may limit you to only phone or email notifications.